 Create voice clone

-Input a name for the voice and fill out the legal agreement, confirming you have the necessary rights or consents to upload and clone the provided voice sample.
+Input a name for the voice and fill out the legal agreements, confirming you have the necessary rights or consents to upload and clone the provided voice sample.

 Click CREATE VOICE to complete the flow and be redirected to the My Voices page.